 - Collaboration – Leveraging multi stakeholder collaboration to break down barriers and achieve greater positive outcomes from sustainability initiatives.

 - Customer Centricity – Allowing the needs and behaviours of our members to shape our programming and guide our strategic direction.

-- Economic Responsibility – Demonstrating that the simultaneous pursuit of economic and ecological goals results in greater benefits for the business community.
+- Economic Responsibility – Demonstrating that the simultaneous pursuit of economic, social, and ecological goals results in greater benefits for the business community.

 - Environmental Excellence – Striving towards a respectful and sustainable use of natural resources.